docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/tips-and-tricks.rst

 However, you can cache the last-known pixel depth in your sequence data.

-Better still, you can have your fixed and float slider parameters rely on the ``PF_ValueDisplayFlags`` in their parameter definitions; if you use this, it will have your parameters’ UI respond to the user’s preferences for pixel display values.
+Better still, you can have your fixed and float slider parameters rely on the ``PF_ValueDisplayFlags`` in their parameter definitions; if you use this, it will have your parameters' UI respond to the user's preferences for pixel display values.

 You can also check the depth of your input world during ``PF_Cmd_RENDER``.